Dipolar interactions between domains in lipid monolayers at the air-water interface: Experimental Section

-We consider a monolayer in its two-phase liquid condensed (LC) and liquid expanded (LE) coexistence region, where the LC phase forms domains in the LE phase that occupies the larger area of the monolayer.
-Because of the difference in surface densities the LC domains possess an excess dipole density, $\sigma$, with respect to the surrounding LE phase \cite{mcconnell}.
-This originates a dipolar repulsive interactions between the domains.
-In general in DSPC-DMPC monolayers, the domains exhibit nearly circular shapes.
-For this reason, we model the mixed monolayer as a 2D--dispersion of circular domains, which interact through a dipolar pair potential, $U_d$.
-Considering only dipole components perpendicularly oriented to the interface, the repulsive potential can be described by
+We consider a monolayer in its two-phase LC and LE coexistence region, where the LC phase forms domains in the LE phase that occupies the larger area of the monolayer.
+Because of the difference in surface densities, the LC domains possess an excess dipole density with respect to the surrounding LE phase \cite{mcconnell}.
+This originates dipolar repulsive interactions between the domains.
+In general in DSPC--DMPC monolayers, the domains exhibit nearly circular shapes.

+We model the mixed monolayer as a uniform layer with permittivity $\epsilon_m$ that lies between two different semi--infinite media (air and water).
+This layer is composed by monodispersed circular domains with an effective dipole density $\sigma$ perpendicularly oriented to the interface.
+Within this model, the resulting dipolar pair potential $U_d$ between two domains can be described by

-where $A_i$ denotes the area of domain $i$, $da_i$ its area element and $\vec{r}_i$ its position vector respect to the domain center, with $i=1,2$. $\vec{r}$ is the vector from center of domain 1 to center of domain 2, as shown in Scheme~\ref{esquema}. $\epsilon_0$ is the vacuum permittivity and $\epsilon$ is the relative permittivity of the membrane. \begin{scheme}[h] \end{scheme} The force on domain 1, derived from this potential is
+where $A_i$ denotes the area of domain $i$, $da_i$ its area element and $\vec{r}_i$ its position vector respect to the domain center, with $i=1,2$. $\vec{r}$ is the vector from the center of domain 1 to the center of domain 2, as shown in Fig.~\ref{esquema}. $\epsilon_0$ is the vacuum permittivity, $\epsilon_w$ and $\epsilon_a$ are the relative permittivities of the water and air, respectively.
+Here, we have used the results from Urbakh \textit{et al.} \cite{urbakh93} that describes the interaction between dipoles in a thin dielectric layer surrounded by two semi--infinite media.